Captainkazar/Love-Calculator/README.md

 Find you're destiny.

-Put your full name and the full name of your potential loved one.
+Type your full name and the full name of your potential loved one.

-If you score above 90 then you're meant to live happily every after.
+If you score above 90 then you're meant to be together.